GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 A network address has several proderties :

 * A Hostid byte are 0s.
-* A network address defines the network to the rest of the Internet.
+* A network address defines the network to the rest of the internet.
 * The network address is the first address in the block.

+The first address in the block defines the <label style="color:red">Network Address</label> these address is used by routers the outside the organization to route the packets destined to this network.